AntFrasier/Forke-scaffold-eth-challenges/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

 #TODO :
-- Add role to the front
+- when role is changed the front as to refresh
-    -change someone role (off and onchain)
-    -allow remove tx from certain role only (offcahain only)
-- manage roles in solidity
+- there is a bug in propose changeRole via memebers.jsx